tomjoht/tomjoht.github.io/_posts/2018/7/2018-07-03-docs-as-code-after-three-years.md

 categories:
 - api-doc
 keywords:
-summary: "I've been quite happy with our current docs-as-code implementation.
+description: "I've been quite happy with our current docs-as-code implementation.
 It's worthwhile to periodically reflect why the docs-as-code approach tends to work so well."
 bitlink: http://bit.ly/docsascodecheckin
 ---